PHACDataHub/foresight/README.md

 The DMRI does highlight the imperative for a more expansive and impactful approach.
 First and foremost, there is a pressing need to refine our detection, understanding, and response mechanisms across 64 surveillance pipelines to address present challenges more effectively.
 Additionally, we must intensify our support for clinical and preventive care activities across 13 participating jurisdictions, ultimately benefiting 40 million citizens.

 It is now crucial to establish *a robust framework for addressing an array of emerging threats, including the impacts of climate change, disparities in healthcare access, the rise of resistant diseases, financial challenges in healthcare, and the deterioration of mental health*.
-Addressing these facets is paramount for elevating the overall impact of the Agency.
+Addressing these facets is paramount for elevating the overall impact.

 The scope of information sources for public health surveillance should extend well beyond news articles.
 We must tap into thousands of verifiable documents originating from diverse entities such as governments, NGOs, corporations, and academic institutions, all of which contribute real-time data.
 Analytical outcomes from a myriad or sources should be integrated to bolster our capabilities in both detection and comprehension of public health issues.
 Leveraging population-level data from participating territories (PTs) is also imperative, as it enables the accumulation of substantial data masses to reveal emerging issues, spread patterns, and prevailing trends.